 If the oscillator has a very slow start-up time coming out of POR, BOR or Sleep, it is possible that the PWRT timer will expire before the oscillator has started.
-In such cases, the FSCM is activated and the FSCM initiates a clock failure trap, and the COSC<1:0> bits are loaded with FRC oscillator selection.
-This effectively shuts off the original oscillator that was trying to start.
+In such cases, the FSCM will be activated and the FSCM will initiate a clock failure trap, and the COSC<2:0> bits are loaded with FRC oscillator selection.
+This will effectively shut-off the original oscillator that was trying to start.